-- Overall, there is about 3% shortfall in recovering sewer services costs at currently approved rates. - Residential piped customers (97 percent) and bulk users (102 percent) are paying rates that are very close to the actual cost of service. - Multi-residential (122 percent) and commercial customers (121 percent) are paying more than their cost of service and are materially above the range of reasonableness. - Trucked service customers have a RCC ratio of only 66 percent, significantly below the cost of service.
-The allocated cost of \$0.889 million (mainly reflecting contracted sewer pump out services) is about \$0.300 million more than the revenue of \$0.590 million. - While community gardens do not cause any costs to the sewer system, due to the 90 percent return factor discussed above, the model reflects \$0.131 million in sewer costs for community gardens.
-To eliminate this line item, the \$0.136 million could be spread across the customer base, which would make it immaterial.
+- Overall, there is about 1% shortfall in recovering sewer services costs at currently approved rates. - Residential piped customers are paying rates that are very close to the actual cost of service (99 percent). - Multi-residential (130 percent) and commercial customers (127 percent) are paying more than their cost of service and are materially above the range of reasonableness. - Trucked service customers have a RCC ratio of only 65 percent, significantly below the cost of service.
+The allocated cost of \$0.931 million (mainly reflecting contracted sewer pump out services) is about \$0.325 million more than the revenue of \$0.606 million. - While community gardens do not cause any costs to the sewer system, due to the 90 percent return factor discussed above, the model reflects \$0.124 million in sewer costs for community gardens.
+To eliminate this line item, the \$0.124 million could be spread across the customer base, which would make it immaterial.